What is Speed to Lead & How to Improve It

 • Zoho CRM

-Lead routing tools act as intelligent traffic controllers for your leads.
-These platforms ensure that leads aren't just responded to quickly, but that they reach the right sales rep instantly.
+Lead routing tools act as intelligent traffic controllers for your qualified leads.
+These platforms ensure that leads aren't just responded to quickly, but that they ensure speed to lead by reaching the right sales rep instantly.

-You can then automatically schedule meetings with the appropriate sales rep based on criteria like company size, industry, or geography.
+You can then automatically schedule meetings with the right sales reps based on criteria like company size, industry, or geography.

 Recommended tools: